AIT-JStefan/merakiLifecycleReport/README.md

 # merakiLifecycleReport
 Obtain a lifecycle report from all of your Cisco Meraki organizations, detailing how many of your devices have EoL announcements published.
-*Note: This is a vibe coded modernization of Francisco-1088's work with focuses on compatibility with modern python versions, reduced dependency requirements, adjustments to overcome changes on Meraki's end, and minor quality of life improvements.*
+*Note: This is vibe coded attempt at modernizing Francisco-1088's work with focuses on compatibility with modern python versions, reduced dependency requirements, adjustments to overcome changes on Meraki's end, and minor quality of life improvements.*

 ![image alt text](images/lifecycle_report.png)